Mohd. Ahmed Khan v. Shah Bano Begum: Reactions to the act

 The law received severe criticism from several sections of society.
-The opposition called it another act of "appeasement" towards the minority community by the Indian National Congress.
 The All India Democratic Women's Association (AIDWA) organised demonstrations of Muslim women against the move to deprive them of rights that they had hitherto shared with the Hindus.

-The Bharatiya Janata Party regarded it as an "appeasement" of the Muslim community, "discriminatory" to non-Muslim men, and as a supposed "violation of the sanctity of the country's highest court".
+The opposition called it another act of "appeasement" towards Muslims by the Indian National Congress, with the Bharatiya Janata Party regarding it as "discriminatory" to non-Muslim men, and as a supposed "violation of the sanctity of the country's highest court".
 BJP-aligned lawyer Ram Jethmalani termed the act as "retrogressive obscurantism for short-term minority populism".

 Rajiv Gandhi's colleague Arif Mohammad Khan who was INC member and a minister in Gandhi's cabinet resigned from the post and party in protest.

 Critics of the Act point out that while divorce is within the purview of personal laws, maintenance is not, and thus it is discriminatory to exclude Muslim women from a civil law.
 Exclusion of non-Muslim men from a law that appears inherently beneficial to men is also pointed out by them.
-Hindu nationalists have repeatedly contended that a separate Muslim code is tantamount to preferential treatment and demanded a uniform civil code.
+Critics have repeatedly contended that a separate Muslim code is tantamount to preferential treatment and demanded a uniform civil code.

+The politicisation led to the argument having two major sides: the Congress and Muslim conservatives versus the Hindus, Sikhs, Jains, Buddhists, Parsis, and the Left.
+In 1987, the Minister of Social Welfare, Rajendra Kumari Bajpai, reported that no women were given maintenance by the Waqf Board in 1986.
+Women activists highlighted their legal status and according to them the "main problem is that there [are] many laws but women are dominated not by secular laws, not by uniform civil laws, but by religious laws."
+The legal reversal of introducing the act significantly hampered the nationwide women's movement in the 1980s.

+The conservative debate also centred on whether the trial of personal law should be restricted to religious arbitrators (such as Muslim qadis) and whether woman's rights should be restricted to internal religious reforms.